Alex Song: Barcelona

 On 20 August 2012, Song signed a five-year contract with Barcelona for a £15 million transfer fee.
 He made his Barcelona debut against Real Madrid in the 2012 Supercopa de España on 29 August 2012 as a substitute for the last 15 minutes, finishing the match with a perfect passing statistic.
 He played 20 matches in Barcelona's La Liga-winning campaign in his first season, and scored one goal, in a 3–1 home win against Real Zaragoza on 17 November 2012.

 Song was an unused substitute in the 2014 Copa del Rey Final, which Barcelona lost 2–1 to Real Madrid at the Mestalla Stadium.

-In August 2014, Song was subject to transfer speculation linking him with a season long loan deal to Liverpool.

 West Ham United on loan

 On 30 August 2014, Song joined West Ham United on a season-long loan.
 He was unveiled to the fans on the same day before their home game against Southampton.
 Song made his debut against Hull City as a second-half substitute on 15 September 2014 in a 2–2 draw.
 He played 31 games for West Ham including three in the FA Cup.
 Praised for his early season form, his performances deteriorated towards the end of the season as West Ham's form also slumped.
 In August 2015, West Ham co-chairman David Sullivan, announced an agreement with Barcelona to sign Song on a three-year permanent contract subject to a medical.
 His season-long loan to West Ham was confirmed on 1 September with West Ham having the option to extend the loan for a further season.